 The Homburg £245.00

 Popularised in the 1950s, the Homburg is a truly iconic hat.
-Made from premium, super-smooth furfelt, the ‘kettle curl’ brim is trimmed with grosgrain ribbon, while the crown is finished with a classic band and Laird’s ‘signature’ bow fold.
+Made from premium, super-smooth furfelt.
+The ‘kettle curl’ brim is trimmed with grosgrain ribbon, while the crown is finished with a classic band and Laird’s ‘signature’ bow fold.
 An elegant, semi-stiff hat that can be worn both as formal wear or part of an everyday modern take on a classic style.
+Winston Churchill was famously a historic advocate of the Homburg hat.

 A Homburg is a grand Felt Hat, in Wool Felt or Fur Felt, and is characterised by a single, split or indent running down the centre of the crown, bknow as a ‘Gutter Crown’ and a brim fixed in a tight, upwards curl or ‘Kettle Curl’.
 It is superficially similar to the Trilby and Fedora.
 However, where the Fedora and Trilby have soft, ‘snap-brim’, and multifarious designs, the Homburg is more traditionally a fixed shape.